steindorfftk/DGE-pre-processing/README.md

-### This tool is intended to download gene expression data from SRA, convert it to fastq, run standard quality control, perform alignment and run differential expression analysis for a given list of SRA accession codes.
+### About DEG-pre-processing: This tool is intended to download gene expression data from SRA, convert it to fastq, run standard quality control, perform alignment and run differential expression analysis for a given list of SRA accession codes.
-### The instructions in the README are intended for use on Linux operating systems
+### Obs1: The instructions in the README are intended for use on Linux operating systems
-## Important: This version is currently suited for unpaired reads only.
+### Obs2: This version is currently suited for unpaired reads only.

 # Program Installation